AI Dubbing

 Voice Preservation

 The ability of AI to preserve an actor’s voice is particularly poignant.
 For example, if an iconic voice actor retires, AI can use previous recordings to continue their legacy in new projects.
-This was the case with the sci-fi saga “Rogue One: A Star Wars Story” (2016) and “Star Wars: The Rise of Skywalker” (2019), where the voice of the character Grand Moff Tarkin, originally played by Peter Cushing, was recreated using a combination of CGI and voice mimicry after Cushing’s death.
+This was the case with the sci-fi saga “Rogue One: A Star Wars Story” (2016) and “Star Wars: The Rise of Skywalker” (2019), where the voice dubbing of the character Grand Moff Tarkin, originally played by Peter Cushing, was recreated using a combination of CGI and voice mimicry after Cushing’s death.

 Challenges of AI Dubbing